spryker/spryker-docs/docs/scos/dev/migration-and-integration/202005.0/updating-the-legacy-demoshop-with-scos/making-the-legacy-demoshop-compatible-with-publish-and-synchronize.md

 title: Making the Legacy Demoshop Compatible with Publish & Synchronize
 description: This guide provides step-by-step instructions on how to make the Legacy Demoshop compatible with Publish&Syncronize
 originalLink: https://documentation.spryker.com/v5/docs/demoshop-with-publish-and-sync
+originalArticleId: cae24c28-bd8c-4519-bdbd-5246038d5df5
 redirect_from:
   - /v5/docs/demoshop-with-publish-and-sync
   - /v5/docs/en/demoshop-with-publish-and-sync
 ---

 By following this document and adjusting all the necessary changes in the Legacy Demoshop, you will be able to set up the infrastructure for Publish &amp; Synchronize.
-If you need to learn more about any requirements needed and changes made to each particular feature, read their own [installation guides](https://documentation.spryker.com/docs/en/about-integration).
+If you need to learn more about any requirements needed and changes made to each particular feature, read their own [installation guides](/docs/scos/dev/migration-and-integration/202005.0/feature-integration-guides/about-integration-guides.html).

 ### 1. Add infrastructure modules
 You need to adjust the `composer.json` to get the latest version of the Storage and Search modules.
 By executing this code you will be able to update the library you need for running Publish &amp; Synchronize: